Steps for a Smooth SOLIDWORKS Design Named User License Renewal

 Assigning the correct roles ensures your team has the proper tools and capabilities aligned with your renewal package.

-Step 3: Update SOLIDWORKS Connected
+Step 3: Update SOLIDWORKS Design:

 -